SyncfusionExamples/PDF-Examples/HTML to PDF/Blink/Convert-website-URL-to-PDF-document/.NET/Convert-website-URL-to-PDF-document/README.md

 # HTML to PDF Conversion

-The Syncfusion [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) allows you to create, read, and edit PDF documents.
+The Syncfusion&reg; [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) allows you to create, read, and edit PDF documents.
 It also includes functionality for accurately converting HTML content into PDF files.

 ## Steps to convert HTML to PDF

-Follow these steps to convert HTML content into a PDF file using the Syncfusion library:
+Follow these steps to convert HTML content into a PDF file using the Syncfusion&reg; library:

 Step 1: **Create a new project**: Initialize a new C# Console Application project.